a2a-mcp-multiagent-study/Search-First-Agent/README.md

 # Search-First-Agent

-Search Everything in Interet First
+Search Everything in Internet First

 ### How to start - LangGraph Studio